Variable selection and basis learning for ordinal classification: Variable selection and basis learning properties

-Similar to the case of variable selection, for a small $ \eta \approx 1 $, $ \|\widehat Z_{\eta, \lambda}^{ord} - \Psi\|_{\infty, 2} $ is less than $\lambda $ up to constant with probability greater than or equal to $ 1-\gamma $.
+Similar to the case of variable selection, for a small $ \eta \approx 1 $, $ \|\widehat Z_{\eta, \lambda}^{ord} - \Psi\|_{\infty, 2} $ is less than $\lambda $ up to constant with probability greater than or equal to $ 1-C\gamma $.
 Similar results were observed in sparse multiclass LDA contexts \citep{gaynanova2016sparseLDA,mai2019multiclass}.

 The second part of Theorem \ref{thm: bound} reveals that the SOBL basis restricted to $ J_{disc}^{ord} $ estimates $ \Psi_{J_{disc}^{ord}} $ with the error bounded by a multiple of $ \lambda $.
 In this case, however, SOBL discards the variables in $ A_2 = J_{disc} \cap J_{ord}^c $, which also affects the population discriminant subspace.
-In this perspective, classification performance may decline when we use SOBL rather than sparse LDA.
-On the other hand, if inherent ordinal signals are strong enough, then the classification performance of SOBL is comparable to sparse LDA, while SOBL selects significantly fewer variables than sparse LDA.
-In the real data example of Section \ref{subsec: real-data}, we demonstrate that the sparse and ordinal basis, estimated by SOBL, provides better interpretability while showing comparable classification performances.
+In this perspective, classification performance may decline when we use SOBL rather than a sparse LDA.
+On the other hand, if inherent ordinal signals are strong enough, then the classification performance of SOBL is comparable to that of a sparse LDA, while SOBL selects significantly fewer variables than sparse LDA.
+In Section \ref{sec: numerical study}, we will numerically investigate the situations under which the sparse and ordinal basis, estimated by SOBL, provides better interpretability while showing comparable classification performances.

-\subsection{Asymptotic analysis}
+\subsubsection{Asymptotic analysis}